 Run to God from your enemies –

-Paul was saying to the Galatians, ‘You were running from your enemies well;
+Paul was saying to the Galatians, ‘You were resisting your enemies well;

-what made you stop and turn back to them?’
+what made you return to them?’
 Why didn’t the Galatians know

 by now that the enemies of the truth only want to mislead them?
 The lies they